canonical/cloud-init/HACKING.rst

 time:

 * pick an unmigrated ``cloudinit.distros.networking.Networking`` method
+* find it in the `the list of bugs tagged net-refactor`_ and assign yourself to it (see :ref:`Managing Work/Tracking Progress` below for more details)
 * refactor all of its callers to call the ``distro.net.<func>`` method on ``Distro`` instead of the ``cloudinit.net.<func>`` function.
 (This is likely to be the most time-consuming step, as it may require